2021-04-23T16:00:00Z – 2021-04-23T18:00:00Z

-The opening work of the concert is one of the most famous piano cycles of Claude Debussy, Suite bergamasque, which we will hear in an orchestral arrangement this time.
-The four parts of the work are subtitled ‘Prelude’, ‘Menuet’, ‘Moonlight’, and ‘Passepied’.
+The opening work of the concert is one of piano cycles by Claude Debussy, Petite suite, which we will hear in an orchestral arrangement by Henri Büsser this time.

 Mozart’s Piano Concerto No. 24 is one of the composer’s two works in minor key in this genre, with the remaining 25 being written in major key.
 What makes this special is the opening theme of the first movement, in which the composer has used all 12 notes of the chromatic scale, and the triple time in the first movement, which he has used only in two piano concerts.
 It is known that this piano concerto with its tragic undertones also earned Beethoven’s special admiration.